snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 ## Capabilities

 - Uses the authenticated account to crawl SharePoint documents and web-pages along with permissions.
-- Users that do not have permissions on the items do not find the item in their Search or Copilot results.
+- Users that don't have permissions on the items don't find the item in their Search or Copilot results.
 - Lists all available site collections available that the users can choose to include for indexing.
 - Use exclusion feature to exclude sites from indexing.
 - Enable users to utilize connector content for Copilot queries and prompts.
 Here are some of capabilities: